loichyan/thisctx/README.md

 ### `source`

-If a field has the `#[source]` attribute or is named `source`, the type of this field will be assigned to `IntoError::Source` and won't appear in the generated context types.
+If a field has the `#[source]` attribute or is named `source`, the type of this field is assigned to `IntoError::Source` and doesn't appear in the generated context types.

 ```rust